yogeshjain999/representable/README.md

     end

 When rendering or parsing, the `track` property is considered only if track is valid.
 Note that the block is executed in instance context, giving you access to instance methods.

-### Mapping

-If your property name doesn't match the attribute name in the document, use the `:as` option.

-    module SongRepresenter
-      property :title
-      property :track, as: :track_number
-    end

-    song.to_json #=> {"title":"Superstars","track_number":1}

 ### False and Nil Values